llpilla/unified-scheduling-simulator/README.md

 ## Examples

 If you have issues with importing the package or its modules (such as the message `ModuleNotFoundError: No module named 'simulator'`), try running `source ./configure.sh` in this directory to update `PYTHONPATH`.
+If you are missing any packages, you can run `pip3 install -r requirements.txt` to install the required packages.

 Several examples of scripts using our simulator package can be found in the [examples](examples/) directory.